Daniel-Xu0/Dating-App-Sim/README.md

 ## 🧠 The Science Behind the Swipes

-RizzAI uses reinforcement learning to simulate various dating environments.
-We're not just playing Cupid; we're using AI to understand the complexities of modern romance!
+This project uses reinforcement learning to simulate various dating environments.
+Matchmaking and attraction aren't concepts AI can ever possibly simulate, but we hope to use AI as a tool to understand the complexities of online dating.

 ## 🚀 Getting Started